 The main developments in the Noblessner district in the forthcoming years are six new apartment buildings and renovation of the historic submarine shipyard buildings: nearly 44,000 m2 of apartment and business premises in total.

-The former power plant (7 Peetri St.) will become a business and apartment building by summer 2020 and the former boiler plant (10 Staapli St.) will be revamped as an office building.
+The former power plant (7 Peetri St.) will become a business and apartment building by autumn 2020 and the former boiler plant (10 Staapli St.) will be revamped as an office building.

 Development of the Noblessner Marina will continue.